Grant-Allan/cop4331-group2/Artifacts/architecture.md

 The performance of the game almost entirely relies on the capabilities of Unity and the users computer.
 Otherwise, we will write code with efficiency and speed in mind.

+The graphics of the game are in a 2 Dimentional 8-Bit style, which should not be graphically intensive.
+We endeavor to code the randomization aspects of the minigames in the best way to maintain high performance.

 # Scalability

 The game will be able to be updated with new minigames to increase the games variance between each play-through.
 Slightly, bigger, badder, and more dangerous minigames called "Boss Stages" can also be added into the mix to present more of a challenge to veteran "Beezlebop-ers."

+The structure of our code will allow for the further addition of new minigames later down the line.
+This will be done by keeping the minigames self-contained, and not depending on other minigames.
+They will draw from a common interface with certain attributes that all minigames will need.
+This skeletons for new minigames will make for quick additions of new games.

 # Interoperability